Arrogant Is To Modest As Feeble Is To

 • Lack of clarity: Analogies can be ineffective if they are poorly chosen or explained.

-To avoid these pitfalls, it's important to:
+To avoid these pitfalls, you'll want to:

 • Choose analogies carefully: Select analogies that are relevant, accurate, and appropriate for the audience.